BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 He would call on us to ask ourselves: When did we last read a book that truly disturbed us, and whose story was it?
 When were we last willing to be truly disturbed by an unfamiliar life?

-When I look at my little nieces, I hope that---despite the impending catastrophes as a combination of war against our political as well as environmental ecosystem---they will live in a culture that has managed to sensitize itself to cruelties I cannot yet see.
+When I look at my little nieces, I hope that---despite the impending catastrophes as a combination of a war against our political as well as environmental ecosystem---they will live in a culture that has managed to sensitize itself to cruelties I cannot yet see.
 I hope they live in a culture that has once again made it its goal to be intellectual in the Rortyan sense: a culture that revitalizes the old ideal of "poets and thinkers"---not by hunting for a final, objective truth, but by using the poet's imagination to reshape our world into something more humane.
 I hope they will be merciful toward me, understanding that it was still impossible for me to see so much more, because my language was still bound by the limits of my time.
 I hope the circle of their imagination, in which rationality plays its game, will be larger and not smaller; that they are courageous enough to constantly redescribe themselves and their community, until the "we" of their solidarity reaches far beyond what I am capable of imagining today.